 The questions and answers below pertain to our usual Iron Tour.
 Some still apply for the virtual ride.

 Q. Is this an Iron Man event?

 A. No!
 This is not an “iron man” competitive event.
 Our name comes from the early iron industry that dominated northern Chester County in colonial times.
-Many of the courses wind through the creeks and valleys in which the early forges and furnaces were located and where the French & Pickering Creeks Conservation Trust has preserved 12,850 acres of scenic, environmentally sensitive, and agricultural lands.
+Many of the courses wind through the creeks and valleys in which the early forges and furnaces were located and where the French & Pickering Creeks Conservation Trust has preserved more than 13,000 acres of scenic, environmentally sensitive, and agricultural lands.

 Q. Is this a Race?